Reviews and Testimonials

 How Do Fake Bad or Negative Reviews Happen?

-Patients may write negative reviews online to bring down their surgeon because, in their mind, their surgeon failed to meet their expectations.
-These patients often had an excellent result but expected more in their life to change than just how they look.
-When they realise that undergoing plastic surgery was not the change they needed, this group of people often attempt to bring down their surgeon.
+Patients may write negative reviews online to bring down their surgeon because, in their mind, their surgeon failed to meet their surgical expectations.
+These patients often had good results, but had unrealistic expectations.
+This group of people often attempt to bring down their surgeon.
 They do this by posting multiple negative reviews under fake names.

-Another source of negative reviews are patients who are unhappy because they experienced one of the many known risks of surgery.
+Another source of negative reviews are patients who are unsatisfied because they experienced one of the many known risks of surgery.
 These are patients with real medical complications, all of which they were warned about prior to surgery.
-Patients who experienced a problem after their surgery typically become disheartened to learn that they then require revisional surgery.
+Patients who experience a problem after their surgery typically become disheartened to learn that they then require revisional surgery.
 This can prompt a negative experience.

-Complications of plastic surgery can happen to anyone, regardless of their surgeon.
-This is something explained in significant detail during the consultation phase of the plastic surgery journey.
-A medical complication can disappoint both the surgeon and the patient, however, a good surgeon will go out of their way to ensure the problem is resolved.
+Complications of plastic surgery can happen to anyone who undergoes surgery, regardless of their surgeon.
+This is something explained in significant detail during the consultation phase of the plastic surgery journey at Gold Coast Plastic Surgery.
+A medical complication can disappoint both the surgeon and the patient, however, where possible, a good surgeon will go out of their way to ensure the issue is resolved.

-How to Find the Best Plastic Surgeon For You
+How to Find a Suitable Plastic Surgeon For You

-There are a few ways you can find the best plastic surgeon for you.
-Firstly, always do your research and carefully select a doctor that is a Specialist Plastic Surgeon with years of experience.
+There are a few ways you can find a suitable plastic surgeon for you.
+Firstly, always do your research and carefully select a doctor who is a Specialist Plastic Surgeon with years of experience.

 1. FRACS (Fellow of the Royal Australasian College of Surgeons)

-The letters FRACS (Plast) indicates that your surgeon is a commonwealth accredited plastic surgeon who has been trained by the Royal Australasian College of Surgeons and undergone four or more years of additional specialist training in plastic surgery.
+The letters FRACS (Plas) indicates that your surgeon is a Commonwealth-accredited specialist plastic surgeon who has been trained by the Royal Australasian College of Surgeons and has undergone four or more years of additional specialist training in plastic surgery.

 2. Registered with AHPRA